How can we switch from believing "I can't do this" to "I can't do this yet"?

-As students become more self-conscious of how they perform relative to others, or when they encounter failures as their studies get more rigorous, self-doubt may start to creep in.
+As youth become more self-conscious of how they perform relative to others, or when they encounter failures as their studies get harder, self-doubt may start to creep in.

-Sometimes, encouragements and saying “jiayou, you can do it!” isn't enough.
-Students have to realise it on their own and say...
+Sometimes, encouragement and hearing “jiayou, you can do it!” from others isn't enough.
+Youths have to realise on their own that...

 Here's a nice poster from MOE that describes what a growth mindset is.
 While the context is about learning art, the principles are applicable to other areas as well.